desmos-labs/introduction/readme.md

 ##### First round (20%):

 We target to raise USD1 million at USD5 million valuation cap.
+This round is strictly invited-only.
 The target SAFT buyers are the experienced and engaged validators and investors on Cosmos ecosystem chains.
-We believe this is an attractive valuation which we hope to let as many contributors to join as possible.

 ##### Second round (20%):